 Can this method be applied to any other systems?

+Author Name: ___________

+The techniques described in this protocol could better inform longitudinal studies of the long-term health consequences of chronic sleep loss and circadian misalignment.

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera